django/deps/final/0001-dep-process.rst

 Implementation Team
     The **Implementation Team** are the people (or single person) who will actually implement the thing being proposed.
-A DEP may have multiple implementors (and the best DEPs probably will), but DEPs may only have a single Author.
+A DEP may have multiple implementors (and the best DEPs probably will).

     Feature DEPs must have an implementation team to be submitted.
 Informational DEPs generally don't have implementors, and Process DEPs sometimes will.